RobinMeow/Gemeinschaftskochbuch/README.md

 ## package-lock.json
 the top level file was created by ng new, for whatever reason ..
 (Ill check if it is used somewhere, than Ill delete it most likely)

+## Development

+API:
+1. navigate to your root directory.
+'Gemeinschaftskochbuch'
+2. Start local web server: 'dotnet run --project .\api\'

+UI:
+1. navigate to your ui directory.
+'Gemeinschaftskochbuch/ui'
+2. Start Locale Dev Server for angular `ng serve`
+> apprently there is more than one way to pass a path to ng serve, but it seemed to change often, so I didnt bother reading into it, as it is likely to change again.